 Chickamauga Reservoir is on the Tennessee River just north of Chattanooga.
 The reservoir stretches 59 miles upriver from the dam to Watts Bar Dam.

-Chickamauga Reservoir is named for a tribe of Native Americans that broke away from the Cherokee Nation in the 1700s.
+Chickamauga Reservoir is named after a tribe of Native Americans that broke away from the Cherokee Nation in the 1700s.
 They lived in villages along North Chickamauga Creek, which joins the river just below Chickamauga Dam.
-The reservoir is popular for fishing, boating and swimming.
+The reservoir is popular for fishing, boating, and swimming.
 There are boat ramps on the reservoir and canoe access points on North Chickamauga Creek.

 Before TVA created Chickamauga and other reservoirs above Chattanooga, the city had one of the most serious flooding problems in the nation.
 Now the river that often threatened the city contributes to its economy as a major artery for barge traffic.